The Arab Mind

-The Arab Mind is a non-fiction cultural psychology book by Hungarian-born, Jewish cultural anthropologist and Raphael Patai.
+The Arab Mind is a non-fiction cultural psychology book by Hungarian-born, Jewish cultural anthropologist Raphael Patai.
 He also wrote The Jewish Mind.
 The book advocates a tribal-group-survival explanation for the driving factors behind Arab culture.
 It was first published in 1973 and later revised in 1983.
 A 2007 reprint was further "updated with new demographic information about the Arab world".

 Contents

 In describing his interest in his subject, Patai writes in the original preface to his book: "When it comes to the Arabs, I must admit to an incurable romanticism; nay more than that: to having had a life-long attachment to Araby."

 Along with prefaces, a conclusion, and a postscript, the book contains 16 chapters, including on Arab child-rearing practices, three chapters on Bedouin influences and values, Arab language, Arab art, sexual honor/repression, freedom/hospitality/outlets, Islam's impact, unity and conflict and conflict resolution, and Westernization.
 A four-page comparison to Spanish America is made in Appendix II.
 The Foreword is by Norvell B. DeAtkine, Director of Middle East Studies at the John F. Kennedy Special Warfare Center and School at Fort Bragg.